drohmer/epita_ani3d_lab_code/README.md

 ## Download

-* Beware: Do not download the code via the github "Download ZIP" (cgp submodule are not included)
+_Beware: Do not download the code via the github "Download ZIP" GUI (cgp submodule are not included)_

 ### Via Clone